Lewesyru/ssh-to-ghostrider/README.md

 ## Extra: share drive on ghostrider
 You might notice that the ghostrider has a share drive function just like how you access `\\sandy`.
 And yes, after this setup you can access it or map this network drive to your computer simply with `\\ghostrider` or `\\ghostrider\home on Lambda`.
 (For Mac and Linux is `smb://ghostrider`, `smb://ghostrider/home on Lambda`)

 Noted that you will have permission to Read & Write **ONLY** to your own folder and `share` folder.
-You can read others folder but you don’t have permission to write.
+You can read others folder but you don’t have permission to write, modify or delete.

 ## Reference
 1. Wikipedia contributors, "Secure Shell," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Secure_Shell&oldid=886859004 (accessed March 18, 2019).